califano-lab/ARACNe3/README.md

 ./ARACNe3 /path/to/regulators.txt /path/to/gexpmatrix.txt

-The program will output an 'output.txt' that contains the regulator-target MI values estimated via Adaptive Partitioning (APMI), and the p-value associated determined a null distribution from the APMI of shuffled gene-expressio marginals.
+The program will output an 'output.txt' that contains the regulator-target MI values estimated via Adaptive Partitioning (APMI), and the associated p-value determined from a null distribution of the APMI between 1 million shuffled gene-expression marginals.
 Currently, this is computationally extremely slow, can only run on one CPU core, and will take approximately 2 hours.

 ## List of Improvements in Development:
  - **IN PROGRESS** Compute p-values from eCDF as opposed to manual search through sorted null MI vector